menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 1. Before you can administer DNS servers, verify that the DNS Controller is running as a Windows User and has the necessary privileges.

-2. To enable DNS Management in the Men&Mice Suite, start the Windows Services program and open the properties dialog box for Men&Mice DNS Server Controller.
+2. To enable DNS Management in Micetro, start the Windows Services program and open the properties dialog box for Men&Mice DNS Server Controller.

 3. Click the :guilabel:`Log On` tab.
 The :guilabel:`Local System account` radio button is most likely selected.